bbauska/HTML5-Basics/README.md

 <h3>Q. What is the purpose of cache busting and how can you achieve it?</h3>

-Browsers have a cache to temporarily store files on websites so they don't need to be re-downloaded again when switching between pages or reloading the same page.
+<p>Browsers have a cache to temporarily store files on websites so they don't need to be
+re-downloaded again when switching between pages or reloading the same page.
 The server is set up to send headers that tell the browser to store the file for a given amount of time.
-This greatly increases website speed and preserves bandwidth.
+This greatly increases website speed and preserves bandwidth.</p>

-However, it can cause problems when the website has been changed by developers because the user's cache still references old files.
-This can either leave them with old functionality or break a website if the cached CSS and JavaScript files are referencing elements that no longer exist, have moved or have been renamed.
+<p>However, it can cause problems when the website has been changed by developers because
+the user's cache still references old files.
+This can either leave them with old functionality or break a website if the cached CSS and JavaScript files are referencing elements that no longer exist, have moved or have been renamed.</p>

-<b>Cache busting</b> is the process of forcing the browser to download the new files.
+<p><b>Cache busting</b> is the process of forcing the browser to download the new files.
 This
-is done by naming the file something different to the old file.
+is done by naming the file something different from the old file.</p>

-A common technique to force the browser to re-download the file is to append a query string to the end of the file.
+<p>A common technique to force the browser to re-download the file is to append a query
+string to the end of the file.</p>

 ```html
 <!-- src="js/script.js" => src="js/script.js?v=2" -->
 <script src="js/script.js?v=2"></script>
 ```

-The browser considers it a different file but prevents the need to change the file name.
+<p>The browser considers it a different file but prevents the need to change the file name.</p>

 <div align="right">
   <b><a href="#toc">↥ back to top</a></b>